 Improving attendance is everyone's business.
 The barriers to accessing education are wide and complex, both within and beyond the school gates, and are often specific to individual pupils and families.
-The foundation of securing good attendance is that school is a calm, orderly, safe, and supportive environment where all pupils want to be and are keen and ready to learn.
+Good attendance begins with school being somewhere pupils want to be and therefore the foundation of securing good attendance is that school is a calm, orderly, safe, and supportive environment where all pupils are keen and ready to learn.